Zinbo/software-dev-repository/content/posts/Networking/index.md

 Cheapest is not cost, but time, politics, and relationships between companies.
 Having options make the network fault tolerant.

-Transmission control protocol

-manages the sending and receiving of all all data by packets.

-TCP does an inventory and sends bac kacknowledgements of each packet received.
-If all packets are there TCP will sign off the delivery and you're done.
-If TCP finds some packets are missing, it won't sign.
-For each missing or incomplete packet, spotify will resend then.
-Once TCP verifies the delivery for many packets for that one delivery your song will start to play.

-Routers and TCP are built to scale.
-The more routers, the more reliable the internet becomes.
-We can grow and scale without interrupting the internet for anyone.

-Packets are reassembled in order.

-When you request a website, the server starts to talk to your computer in language called HTTP

-HyperText Transfer Protocol.

-How does port forwarding work?

-Safe websites prevent snooping and tampering by asking your web browser to communicate on a secure channel using Secure Sockets Layer, and its successor Transport Layer Security.
-They are a layer of security wrapped around your communications.

-When a website asks your browser to engage in a secure connection, it first provides a digital certificate, proving that it is the website it claims to be.
-Certificates are provided by certificate authorities.
-Which are trusted entities that verify identities of websites and issues certificates for them.

-If you try to set up a secure connection without a valid certificate, your browser will warn you.

-Todays secure communications are encrpyted using 256 bit keys.
-That is a lot of different possible keys.
-We predict that in a few hundred years, 256 bits won't be enough to be safe.

-Increasing the size of a key doesn't make encrpytion much harder, but it exponentially increases the number of guesses needed to crack a cipher.

-When the sender and the receiver uses the same key to encrypt and decrypt a message, it's called symmetric encryption.

-It's impossible for two computers on the internet to meet in private to exchange a key.
-Instead computers use asymmetric keys: a public key which can be exchanged with anybody, and a private key that is not shared.

-The public key is used to encrypt data and anybody  can use it to create a secret message.
-The secret can only be decrypted by a computer with access to the private key.

-Public key cryptography is the foundation of all secure mesasging on the internet.
-Including SSL and TLS.

-Using viruses, hackers cna take over millions of computers world wide and then use them as a digital army, known as a botnet, to attack and take down websites.
-This is a DDoS.

-90% of the time a system gets hacked due to a human error.

-## Packet Transmission across the internet
 Packets can take different routes - this is packet switching.

 Circuit switching - used by POTS plain old telephone systems.
 One path all packets take.
 Path set up prior to any communication.